cakephp/docs/en/models/saving-your-data.rst

     }

-When save is called, the data passed to it in the first parameter is validated using CakePHP validation mechanism (see :doc:`/models/data-validation` chapter for more information).
+When save is called, the data passed to it in the first parameter is validated using CakePHP's validation mechanism (see :doc:`/models/data-validation` chapter for more information).
 If for some reason your data isn't saving, be sure to check to see if some validation rules are being broken.
 You can debug this situation by outputting :php:attr:`Model::$validationErrors`::